pollination/pollination-docs/apps/deploy-app.md

 ### Step-3: Installing libraries

-Change directory and arrive at the **app** folder created inside the windrose folder at the end of step-1.
+Change directory and arrive at the **app** folder created inside the wind-rose folder at the end of step-1.
 Once app folder is your current working directory, run the following command.
 This will install all the dependencies in the requirements.txt file.

 ```python
 pip install -r requirements.txt